jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Value in income year of purchase and later income years (1) The closing value of high-priced livestock at the end of the income year in which it is bought is its cost price minus the reduction applying in the income year.
 In a later income year, the value is its opening value minus the reduction applying in the income year until the value reaches or falls below the national average market value for the class to which the livestock belongs.
 Straight-line method
-(2) When a person has chosen to use the straight-line method, the reduction is calculated using the formula— cost price × depreciation percentage.
+(2) When a person has chosen to use the straight-line method, the reduction is calculated using the formula—cost price × depreciation percentage.
 Diminishing value method
 (3) When a person has chosen to use the diminishing value method, the reduction is calculated as follows:
   (a) in the first income year in which the election applies, the cost price multiplied by the diminishing value equivalent of the depreciation percentage for the income year: